AnushaAshokReddy/trial.github.io/index.md

   Basically a NuGet package is a single ZIP file with the *.nupkg* extension that contains compiled code (DLLs), other files related to that code, and a descriptive manifest that includes information like the package's version number.

-  Initially open the class ‘.cs’ and implement the IAlgorithm in the code which is taken from Learning Api NuGet package.
+  Initially open the class ‘.cs’ and implement the IAlgorithm in the code which is taken from LearningApi NuGet package.
 IAlgorithm is in the library and it has a separate structure which we have to use in the project.

 More information can be found on [Click here for more information on NuGet packages..](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019)

 <!--To find out more details, click on [Information..](https://docs.microsoft.com/en-us/nuget/what-is-nuget)-->

+  **Inputs** to the TRAIN i.e to the algorithm is the set of data with expected outputs for few number of inputs, we train the system and then expect the predicted value to be accurate when other input is given.

+  **Output** is the predicted value from PREDICT method which gives the accuracy of the True or False statements.

+  For example, if we take HOUSE PRICE prediction scenario ( <a href="#Model_Explanation">(Click here for model explanation)</a>), the features SIZE, ROOM and PRICE  are the real time _input data_ given to the model to get trained based on these existing data.
+Whereas , PRICE is the predicted value which is expected to be the output of the model based on the training given to the model.

 **IAlgorithm** - The _IAlgorithm_ interface has 2 phases:

 1. _**IResult**_ – IResult is used to set and get the final result of the algorithm and store it.
-We use IResult for the PREDICT phase - This is the final phase where we get the perfect output for the input provided by the user on the basis of the algorithm we give.In this prediction logic should be written as shown in  screenshot 6.
+We use IResult interface for the PREDICT phase - This is the final phase where we get the accurate predicted output for the input provided by the user on the basis of the trained model.
+IResult is returned by PREDICT.

-2. _**IScore**_ – Iscore is used to set and get the values of the variables used in the project.
-We use IScore for RUN and TRAIN methods.
+2. _**IScore**_ – Iscore is used to set and get the values of all the features used in the project (which ar given in csv file/input data).
+IScore is returned by RUN / TRAIN methods.

-**RUN**/**TRAIN** – This is the training (learning) part where the random data will be given to our system to test whether the correct output is being displayed after the training session.
-Here, we call TRAIN method internally.

-**TRAIN** – Here we will train the system with our specific set of data I.e input and the output as in how to function.
-Algorithm of the function is written in Train method.
+**RUN/TRAIN** – This is the training (learning) part where the random/real time data will be given to our system to test whether the correct output is being displayed after the training phase.
+The description of features, data inputs, logic for learning are defined in this interface.
+Here we will train the system with our specific set of data i.e input and the output as in how to function/ predict the output with higher accuracy.

-  **Inputs** to the TRAIN i.e to the algorithm is the set of data with expected outputs for few number of inputs, we train the system and then expect the predicted value to be accurate when other input is given.

-  **Output** is the predicted value from PREDICT method which gives the accuracy of the True or False statements.
+**PREDICT** –  This is the prediction part where the model has the trained logic as input and gives the high accuracy prediction for the label we described to be as output.

 **The Pipeline module** receives an input TIN and context information.
 Usually TIN is set of data, which results as output of th eprevious module.
 Typically, first module in the pipeline is responsibe to provide learning data and last module in the pipeline is usually algorithm.